395t/review-assignments/_summaries/he2017mask_2.md

 Mask R-CNN has three outputs for each candidate object: class label, bounding box, and an object mask.

 The stages of the framework are initially based on Faster R-CNN.
 The first one is a Region Proposal Network.
 This stage proposes candidate object bounding boxes.
 The next stage extracts features using RoIPool to perform classification and bounding-box regression.
-In Mask R-CNN, in parallel to predicting the class and bounding box, there is also an ouput for a binary mask for each RoI, so classification does not depend on mask predictions.
+In Mask R-CNN, in parallel to predicting the class and bounding box, there is also an ouput for a binary mask for each RoI (Region of Interest), so classification does not depend on mask predictions.
+This branch uses a small FCN to predict the mask.

 The loss is defined as the summation of the loss over classification, bounding-box, and the mask.

+A mask is used to encode an input object's spatial layout.
+These are different than class labels or box offsets as those will collapse into short output vectors from fully connected layers.

+The authors also propose RoIAlight.
+This seeks to align the extracted features with the input by removing the harsh quantization of RoIPool.
+They avoid the quantization of the RoI boundaries and bins, leading to better results.

 When describing the architecture, the authors note the difference between the backbone and head.
 The backbone is used for feature extraction over an entire image while the head is used for bounding-box recognition and mask prediction.
 They perform ablation studies by switching the backbones and heads.

+When compared to previous attempts like Fasater R-CNN, Mask R-CNN works better  as it was designed with the idea of pixel-to-pixel alignment between the inputs and outputs.

 # Results